The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Introduction

 \section{Introduction}

 \textit{Text-to-image (TTI)} diffusion models learn complex cross-modal correspondences from massive, uncurated image–text datasets.
-While this scale has led to unprecedented generative capabilities, it also introduces major challenges, including bias~\cite{luccioni2023stable, bianchi2023easily, palmini2025synthetic}, cultural stereotyping~\cite{ventura2025navigating, senthilkumar2024beyond}, privacy risks, and copyright violations~\cite{luccioni2023stable, somepalli2023diffusion, carlini2023extracting}.
-Although recent efforts have begun to address these issues through methods such as data attribution~\cite{wang2023evaluating, brokman2024montrage} or machine unlearning~\cite{gandikota2023erasing}, a key aspect remains underexplored: the blurred line between generalization and memorization when dealing with shared cultural knowledge.
-In specific contexts, TTI models are expected to demonstrate not only generalized world knowledge but also a culturally specific understanding of shared visual and textual references.
+While this scale has led to unprecedented generative capabilities, it also introduces challenges, including bias~\cite{luccioni2023stable, bianchi2023easily, palmini2025synthetic}, cultural stereotyping~\cite{ventura2025navigating, senthilkumar2024beyond}, privacy risks, and copyright violations~\cite{luccioni2023stable, somepalli2023diffusion, carlini2023extracting}.
+Although recent efforts have begun addressing these issues through methods such as data attribution~\cite{wang2023evaluating, brokman2024montrage} or machine unlearning~\cite{gandikota2023erasing}, a key aspect remains underexplored: distinguishing generalization from memorization when dealing with shared cultural knowledge.
+In specific contexts, TTI models are expected to demonstrate not only generalized world knowledge but also cultural understanding of visual and textual references.
 Crucially, such knowledge may intersect with copyrighted material, raising concerns about what a model should remember or forget.
-Therefore, balancing the boundary between legitimate cultural encoding and impermissible memorization remains a fundamental challenge for generative ~AI.
+Therefore, balancing legitimate cultural encoding and impermissible memorization remains a fundamental challenge for~generative~AI.

-Adding to this complexity, current evaluation practices \cite{pizzi2022self, wang2024image} reduce diverse image–text relationships to a single notion of similarity, overlooking how TTI models encode rich, non-literal associations.
-As shown in Fig.~\ref{fig:intro_darkside}, the prompt \textit{“The Dark Side of the Moon”} typically elicits a prism refracting light into a rainbow rather than a lunar landscape, without explicit mention of Pink~Floyd or the 1973 album cover.
-Similar patterns, shown in Fig.~\ref{fig:multimodal_examples}, emerge across paintings, album covers, and films, where textual cues evoke culturally recognizable visual patterns that go beyond literal description, a phenomenon we term \textit{multimodal iconicity}.
-Such iconic pairs are characterized by their cultural significance and recognizability, even when their visual form diverges from the literal text meaning.
+Current evaluation practices reduce diverse image–text relationships to a single notion of similarity, overlooking how TTI models encode non-literal associations.
+For example, the prompt \textit{“The Dark Side of the Moon”} typically produces images that include prism and rainbow motifs associated with the 1973 album cover, rather than a literal lunar scene, even without explicit reference to Pink Floyd.
+As shown in \cref{fig:multimodal_examples}, similar patterns emerge when prompts take the form of titles of well-known paintings, album covers, or films.
+These examples illustrate what we term \textit{multimodal iconicity}, the culturally grounded association between words and visual motifs.